-The Bank has a White Label Agreement with Saxo Bank, where it offers its clients the Saxo Bank margin trading platform under the name "BOC eTrader".
-The orders placed through BOC eTrader are executed by Saxo Bank; therefore, BOC relies on Saxo Bank's Order Execution Policy.
-The financial instruments and products offered through BOC eTrader are: Rolling Foreign Exchange Spot, Foreign Exchange Forward and Futures.
-Saxo Bank's Order Execution Policy is in compliance with MiFID II and the Danish legislation implementing MiFID II and it is the process by which Saxo Bank seeks to obtain the best possible result when executing client orders.
+The Bank has a White Label Agreement with Saxo Bank, where it offers its clients the Saxo Bank margin trading platform under the name "BOC e Trader".
+The orders placed through BOC e Trader are executed by Saxo Bank; therefore, BOC relies on Saxo Bank's Order Execution Policy.
+The financial instruments and products offered through BOC e Trader are: Rolling Foreign Exchange Spot, Foreign Exchange Forward and Futures.
+Saxo Bank's Order Execution Policy refers to the process by which Saxo Bank seeks to obtain the best possible result when executing client orders.
+The policy is in compliance with MiFID II.
 Saxo Bank has implemented in 2017 an Order Driven Model for the execution of FX Spot and FX Forward transactions while Future orders are routed to the electronic order book of the relevant exchange.